PATIENT INFORMATION

 - Take metoprolol tartrate 2 hours prior to scheduled coronary CTA exam.
 For heart rates 60-70 beats per minute (bpm), take 50 mg.
 For heart rates >70 bpm, take 100 mg.
 Bring the rest to your exam.

-- Bring nitroglycerin bottle to exam.
-You will be given instructions to take while in the CT scanner by the technician, no need to take prior to exam.
+- You will be provided nitroglycerin during the CT Scan.
+Nitroglycerin is used to relax your blood vessels to optimize images.
+You can also take it if you have chest pain.You will be given instructions to take while in the CT scanner by the technician, no need to take prior to exam.

 After the Test